 After you are fortified with a treat from Sluys, you’ll want to explore the downtown area.
-There is an independent bookstore, galleries and boutiques.
+There are an independent bookstore, galleries, and boutiques.
 The Front Street Gallery and Verksted Gallery are cooperatives.
-Local artists sell jewelry, art cards, woodworking, blown glass and sculptures.
+Local artists sell jewelry, art cards, woodworking, blown glass, and sculptures.

 A great way to enjoy the galleries is to join in on the Art Walk held every second Saturday of the month from 5-8 p.m.

 The clothing boutiques, some featuring hand-knitted sweaters, shawls, and scarves, are fun to explore.
 And don’t forget to check out Boem’s Chocolate.
 Enter via the door framed by the massive Viking ship mural.
 There is a gourmet shop featuring Scandanavian foods nearby and, up the street, a nautical souvenir shop to explore.